satsite13/VueOnRavi2/README.md

 # VueOnRavi2
 A second try to get a CI/CD pipeline kinda going.
+Let's go for no try 3...

 #  VueOnRavi